agupta01/ml-theory-capstone/README.md

 has $n$ examples, your kernel will be $n \times n$!
 My 2018 Macbook Pro with 16GB RAM can only handle $n \approx 1000$ before it starts to freeze up on itself.
 Use the `subset` parameter in the config file, do the math, and you may avoid bricking your laptop for 5 minutes.

+If you're using DSMLP, subset = 0.01 should work for most datasets.